grame-cncm/faustdoc/src/tutorials/teensy.md

 ## Introduction

 The [Teensy](https://www.pjrc.com/teensy) is a development board series based on a microcontroller and distributed by [PJRC](https://www.pjrc.com).
-The Teensys 3.(2+) are based on an ARM Cortex-M4 providing plenty of computational power for real-time audio signal processing applications.
-In particular, the Cortex-M4 used on the [Teensy 3.6](https://www.pjrc.com/teensy/techspecs.html) (MK66FX1M0VMD18) hosts a Floating Point Unit (FPU) and has a clock of 180MHz (overclockable at 240MHz).
-Also, PJRC recently released the [Teensy 4.0](https://www.pjrc.com/store/teensy40.html) which is based on a Cortex-M7 (FPU) with a clock of 600MHz and much more memory than the 3.6.
-When combined with their respective [audio shields](https://www.pjrc.com/store/teensy3_audio.html) (also distributed by PJRC), the Teensy 3.6/4.0 can be used to synthesize and process sound with advanced algorithms, etc. [This paper](https://zenodo.org/record/3249282#.XRxurXVfhjE) provides a survey on the performances of such system when used with Faust-generated DSP objects.
+The Teensy 3.(2+) boards are based on an ARM Cortex-M4 providing plenty of computational power for real-time audio signal processing applications.
+In particular, the Cortex-M4 used on the [Teensy 3.6](https://www.pjrc.com/teensy/techspecs.html) (MK66FX1M0VMD18) hosts a Floating Point Unit (FPU) and has a clock of 180MHz (overclockable to 240MHz).
+PJRC recently released the [Teensy 4.0](https://www.pjrc.com/store/teensy40.html), which is based on a Cortex-M7 (FPU) with a clock of 600MHz and much more memory than the 3.6.
+When combined with their respective [audio shields](https://www.pjrc.com/store/teensy3_audio.html) (also distributed by PJRC), the Teensy 3.6/4.0 can be used to synthesize and process sound with advanced algorithms.
+[This paper](https://zenodo.org/record/3249282#.XRxurXVfhjE) provides a survey on the performance of such systems when used with Faust-generated DSP objects.

 <img src="img/teensy.jpg" class="mx-auto d-block" width="40%">
 <center>*The Teensy and Its Audio Shield*</center>